 As we mentioned above, customer service has become a major brand differentiator.
 Consumers demand definite delivery time windows and fast deliveries—they’re not willing to wait around all day for a delivery that can’t be tracked in real time.

 That’s why you need efficient, automated dispatching to meet new consumer demands while keeping operating costs at manageable levels.
 Satisfied customers will result in more repeat businesses and stronger brand loyalty—putting you in an ideal position to grow your business.
-But that's not all: dispatch software also helps fleets improve productivity and cut down operating costs.
+But that's not all: fleet dispatch software also helps fleets improve productivity and cut down operating costs.

 Here's how dispatch software paves the way for higher customer satisfaction, repeat business, and lower operating costs.